NREL-Sienna/InfrastructureSystems.jl/docs/src/man/guide.md

 - Supports parsing raw data files of several formats as well as data stored in `TimeSeries.TimeArray` and `DataFrames.DataFrame` objects.

+> :warning: **You must reimplement deepcopy if you use HDF5**

+If you store an instance of ``SystemData`` within your system and then a user calls ``deepcopy`` on a system, the .h5 file will not be copied.
+The new and old instances will have references to the same file.
+You will need to reimplement ``deepcopy`` to handle this.
+One solution is to serialize and then deserialize the system.

 *Notes*:
 - Time series data can optionally be stored fully in memory.
 Refer to the [SystemData](https://nrel-siip.github.io/InfrastructureSystems.jl/latest/api/InfrastructureSystems/#InfrastructureSystems.SystemData-Tuple{AbstractString})